Pcv Valve Replacement Cost UK: 2026 Price Guide

 Get Multiple Quotes

-Prices can vary by £30-£50 between garages in the same area.
-Phone at least three establishments, providing your vehicle’s registration for accurate quotes.
-Don’t automatically choose the cheapest – consider reputation, warranty terms, and what’s included in the price.
+Prices vary significantly between garages, even within the same area.
+Obtain at least three quotes, ensuring each includes identical scope of work.
+Don’t automatically choose the cheapest – consider reputation, warranty terms, and included services.

 Check for Seasonal Offers